spaceape/libemc/README.md

 # 2. Principle of operation

 EMC is a broadcast protocol, similar to MQTT.
-EMCC has not intrinsic concept of a peer, all the communication is directed towards 'the bridge' - the supporting physical layer of the communication channel.
+EMCC has no intrinsic concept of a peer, all the communication is directed towards 'the bridge' - the supporting physical layer of the communication channel.
 EMC is agnostic of whether there is one, more or no devices actively listening onto the communication channel.

 ## 2.1.
 Protocol